6 Key Responsibilities for Not-for-Profit Finance Committee Members

 In addition to presenting information to the board, the board needs to be able to understand the finances of the organization.
 Some financial reports provide a great deal of data, and it can be helpful for the Finance Committee to highlight important information.
 Helping the board interpret the numbers will allow them to ask more meaningful questions.
 A deeper understanding of the finances helps the board plan for the future more accurately.

 The budget is a blueprint for the upcoming fiscal period, and sets a guide for spending in the upcoming year.
 The Finance Committee should receive input from all decisions makers to allow the budget to carry out the mission of the upcoming year.
 It’s also important that the Finance Committee anticipate costs that may not be mission related, but be necessary for operations, and plan accordingly.

 The Finance Committee needs to ensure the assets of the organization are properly maintained.
 This can be done by implementing proper accounting policies and procedures, and incorporating internal controls.
 The internal controls procedures need to be regularly reviewed so they are working properly to safeguard assets.

 - Complying with federal, state and other reporting requirements

 There is the potential the organization has multiple reporting requirements, and the Finance Committee is responsible for making sure all requirements are met.
 These requirements can affect the organization’s tax status, eligibility for grants and contributions or have other legal and financial implications.

 Becoming a member of a not-for-profit Finance Committee is a great responsibility, but the most important thing is to ask questions, review everything thoroughly and don’t hesitate to ask for help to understand your role.
-Learn more about the Anders Not-for-Profit team or contact an Anders advisor to find out how we can help your organization.
+Learn more about the Anders Not-for-Profit Group or contact an Anders advisor to find out how we can help your organization.